conan-io/docs/uploading_packages/remotes.rst

   completely free Artifactory server that implements both Conan and generic repositories.
 It is the recommended server for companies and teams wanting to host their own private repository.
-  It has a web UI, advanced authentication and permissions, very good performance and scalability, a Rest API, it can host generic artifacts (tarballs, zips, etc).
+  It has a web UI, advanced authentication and permissions, very good performance and scalability, a REST API, and can host generic artifacts (tarballs, zips, etc).
 Check :ref:`artifactory_ce` for more information.
 - **Artifactory Pro**: Artifactory is the binary repository manager for all major packaging formats.
 It is the recommended remote type for enterprise and professional package management.
-Check `Artifactory documentation`_ for more information.
-For comparison between Artifactory editions, check the `Artifactory Comparison Matrix <https://www.jfrog.com/confluence/display/RTF/Artifactory+Comparison+Matrix>`_.
+Check the `Artifactory documentation`_ for more information.
+For a comparison between Artifactory editions, check the `Artifactory Comparison Matrix <https://www.jfrog.com/confluence/display/RTF/Artifactory+Comparison+Matrix>`_.
-- **Conan server**: Simple, free and open source, MIT licensed server that comes bundled with the conan client.
+- **Conan server**: Simple, free and open source, MIT licensed server that comes bundled with the Conan client.
   Check :ref:`running_your_server` for more information.

 For distribution:

 - **Bintray**: Bintray is a cloud platform that gives you full control over how you publish, store, promote, and distribute software.
-You can create binary repositories in Bintray to share conan packages or even create an organization.
-It is free for open source packages, and the recommended server to distribute them to the C and C++ communities.
+You can create binary repositories in Bintray to share Conan packages or even create an organization.
+It is free for open source packages, and the recommended server to distribute to the C and C++ communities.
 Check :ref:`using_bintray` for more information.

-Bintray official repositories
+Bintray Official Repositories
 -----------------------------

 Conan official repositories for open source libraries are hosted in Bintray.
 These repositories are maintained by the Conan